-Fawn joined WEST in February of 2009 as a research biometrician.
-Fawn holds a Bachelor of Science degree in Statistics and Applied Mathematics with a minor in biological sciences from North Carolina State University as well as a Master of Science degree in Statistics from the University of Wyoming.
-Since joining WEST, Fawn has performed a wide-range of statistical analyses.
-This work has included kernel smoothing of benthic variables, completing resource selection modeling for walruses, study design and analysis for creel surveys, spatial capture-recapture models for dolphins, and occupancy estimation for Lesser Prairie Chickens.
-Fawn is adept in R programming and has contributed an R package, called pom, to complete single season occupancy estimation.
-Fawn has also taught numerous workshops across the U.S.
+Fawn joined WEST in February 2009 as a research biometrician.
+Fawn holds a Bachelor of Science in Statistics and Applied Mathematics with a Minor in Biological Sciences from North Carolina State University and a Master of Science in Statistics from the University of Wyoming.
+Since joining WEST, she has performed a wide range of statistical analyses.
+This work has included kernel smoothing of benthic variables, resource selection modeling for walruses, study design and analysis for creel surveys, spatial capture-recapture models for dolphins, and occupancy estimation for lesser prairie-chickens.
+Fawn is adept in R programming and has contributed an R package (pom) to complete single season occupancy estimation.
+She has also taught numerous workshops across the U.S.